sajanshakya129/coappbrpc/README.md

   string ping(const string &msg) { //Defining method ping where we use RPC call

     PingRequest request;
     request.set_msg(msg); //Setting user msg to request.
-Note: In set_msg, msg is the parameter that we defined in protofile request.
+    					  //Note: In set_msg, msg is the parameter that we defined in protofile request.

     PingResponse response;
-    stub.Ping(request, &response); //this is where actual RPC call is done.
-Note: Ping is the method that we defined in protofile.
+    stub.Ping(request, &response); // This is where actual RPC call is done.
+    							   //Note: Ping is the method that we defined in protofile.

     return response.result();
   }